grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 A wheel set above the catwalk at the far end of the hatch sealed the cargo hatch through a complex series of gears and linkages.
 Hemi grabbed the wheel and leaned against it, putting a good portion of his powerful muscle into it, but it would not budge.
 This sometimes happened when the air pressure between a sub and a dock was not equalized.

 He picked up a breaker bar that hung next to the rubber mallet and set it over a fat pin of steel welded to the column of the wheel.
-With the extra meter or so of leverage, he easily turned the winch wheel a few degrees and there was an audible pop and hiss as the slightly-increased pressure of the sub blew air out into the depot through a slit that had opened in the cargo hatch door.
+With the extra meter or so of leverage, he easily rotated the wheel a few degrees and there was an audible pop and hiss as the slightly-increased pressure of the sub blew air out into the depot through a slit that had opened in the cargo hatch door.
 Hemi pinched his nose and cleared his ears with a pop that sounded like a small version of the sound of the hatch opening.

 The big hatch was closed by two concave half-moon doors that lay one over the other to form a low dome.
 Two winches were set on either side of the cargo hatch within reach of the catwalk.
-With the seal was broken, he easily, but somewhat slowly due to the gearing, winched open the upper cargo hatch door and then the lower one.
+With the seal was broken, Hemi easily, but somewhat slowly due to the gearing, winched open the upper cargo hatch door and then the lower one.
 When the doors were fully opened, he extended a steel ladder --- its pawls clanking on the locking teeth --- up into the docking bay so a person could climb up and down from the _Prospect_.

 [//]: # (### Description of the docking bay)